How to Die Eggs with Natural Ingredients

 Who doesn’t love those beautifully colored eggs in the Spring time, especially around Easter.
-Watch our video to learn how on how to dye your hard-boiled naturally, no fizzy tablets needed!
+Watch our video to learn how on how to dye eggs with natural ingredients, no fizzy tablets needed!

 Supplies: 2-3 yellow onion skins (orange), 4 tablespoons turmeric (yellow), 4-5 purple cabbage leaves (blue), and 2-3 cups beets cut up (red) (you can also use a can of sliced beets in juice), white vinegar, table salt, water, kettle (or some way to boil the water), strainer, hard-boiled eggs, and a 4 quart mason jars or containers.